-Operating on dual +3.3V and +1.8V supplies, the ADC14155 digitizes a differential analog input signal to 14 bits, using a differential pipelined architecture with error correction circuitry and an on-chip sample-and-hold circuit to ensure maximum performance.
+Operating on dual +3.3V and +1.8V supplies, the AD-C11C125 digitizes a differential analog input signal to 11 bits, using a differential pipelined architecture with error correction circuitry and an on-chip sample-and-hold circuit to ensure maximum performance.

 The user has the choice of using an internal 1.0V stable reference, or using an external reference.
-The ADC14155 will accept an external reference between 0.9V and 1.1V (1.0V recommended) which is buffered on-chip to ease the task of driving that pin.
+The ADC11C125 will accept an external reference between 0.9V and 1.1V (1.0V recommended) which is buffered on-chip to ease the task of driving that pin.
 The +1.8V output driver supply reduces power consumption and decreases the noise at the output of the converter.

 The quad state function pin CLK_SEL/DF (pin 8) allows the user to choose between using a single-ended or a differential clock input and between offset binary or 2's complement output data format.
 The digital outputs are CMOS compatible signals that are clocked by a synchronous data ready output signal (DRDY, pin 34) at the same rate as the clock input.
-For the ADC14155 the clock frequency can be between 5 MSPS and 155 MSPS (typical) with fully specified performance at 155 MSPS.
-The analog input is acquired at the falling edge of the clock and the digital data for a given sample is output on the falling edge of the DRDY signal and is delayed by the pipeline for 8 clock cycles.
+For the ADC11C125 the clock frequency can be between 5 MSPS and 125 MSPS.
+The analog input is acquired at the falling edge of the clock and the digital data for a given sample is output on the falling edge of the DRDY signal and is delayed by the pipeline for 7 clock cycles.
 The data should be captured on the rising edge of the DRDY signal.

-Power-down is selectable using the PD pin (pin 7).
-A logic high on the PD pin disables everything except the voltage reference circuitry and reduces the converter power consumption to 5 mW with no clock running.
-For normal operation, the PD pin should be connected to the analog ground (AGND).
+Power-down is selectable using the PD/Sleep pin (pin 7).
+A logic high on the PD/Sleep pin disables everything except the voltage reference circuitry and reduces the converter power consumption to 5 mW.
+When PD/Sleep is biased to $V_A/2$ the the chip enters sleep mode.
+In sleep mode everything except the voltage reference circuitry and its accompanying on chip buffer is disabled; power consumption is reduced to 50 mW.
+For normal operation, the PD/Sleep pin should be connected to the analog ground (AGND).
 A duty cycle stabilizer maintains performance over a wide range of clock duty cycles.